SlapBot/slapbot.github.io/documentation/resources/football/index.md

 Let me show you first hand, how to go about configuring this module in case you are still kind of confused with this toy example.

-- First pick your favorite team, you can use **CTRL+F** to use inbuilt search option of the browser to track your favorite team, in my case it's Real Madrid, so find the row containing real madrid as follows:
+- First pick your favorite team, you can use **CTRL+F** to use inbuilt search option of the browser to track your favorite team, in my case it's `Real Madrid`, so find the row containing real madrid as follows:

         | Real Madrid CF | 86 | real-madrid |